Internship and Career Services

 - Resume and cover letter writing assistance

 A meaningful internship (for credit and non-credit) experience provides students with relevant workplace skills and networking opportunities that can put career goals in reach.
 An internship or apprenticeship enliven and enrich the aspects of learning, deepen understanding, and promote proficiency.
-Administered at IAIA, there are two paid internship programs students may be eligible for, the Great lakes Project Success and Journey Home.
+Administered at IAIA, there are two paid internship programs students may be eligible for, Ascendium (formerly Great Lakes) and Journey Home.

 Internships place students within existing organizations to learn directly from employees, volunteers, clients, and others.
 Internships provide valuable hands-on real world opportunities for deepening student learning, and prepare students for professional careers in their chosen fields.